HL7/smart-health-cards-and-links/input/pagecontent/links-specification.md

 Notes:

 * There is no perfect FHIR resource for documenting an interactive experience URL. `Endpoint` and `DocumentReference` are both plausible candidates, and we recommend `Endpoint` here because `DocumentReference` is designed for static payloads.
-* If the *only* content being shared via SHL is a single interactive experience, implementers might consider sharing the interactive experience URL directly, instead of through SHL.
-However, since SHL provides a consistent pattern that users and tools can recognize, starting with SHL provides a foundation to support future expansion.
+* If the *only* content being shared via SMART Health Links is a single interactive experience, implementers might consider sharing the interactive experience URL directly, instead of through SMART Health Links.
+However, since SMART Health Links provides a consistent pattern that users and tools can recognize, starting with SMART Health Links provides a foundation to support future expansion.

 <p></p>

-#### "Upgrading" from SHL to a consumer-mediated SMART on FHIR Connection
+#### "Upgrading" from SMART Health Links to a consumer-mediated SMART on FHIR Connection

-In addition to providing direct access to a pre-configured data set, SHLs can include information to help establish a consumer-mediated SMART on FHIR connection to the data source.
-This can be accomplished with a SHL manifest entry of type `application/fhir+json` that provides a [FHIR Endpoint resource](https://hl7.org/fhir/endpoint.html) where:
+In addition to providing direct access to a pre-configured data set, SMART Health Linkss can include information to help establish a consumer-mediated SMART on FHIR connection to the data source.
+This can be accomplished with a SMART Health Links manifest entry of type `application/fhir+json` that provides a [FHIR Endpoint resource](https://hl7.org/fhir/endpoint.html) where:

 * `name` describes the SMART on FHIR endpoint with sufficient detail for the Receiving User to decide whether to connect
 * `connectionType` is `{"system": "http://terminology.hl7.org/CodeSystem/restful-security-service", "code": "SMART-on-FHIR"}`
 * `address` is the FHIR API base URL of the server that supports [SMART App Launch](http://hl7.org/fhir/smart-app-launch/)

-For example, the manifest for an SHL from Labs-R-Us might include a `application/fhir+json` entry with:
+For example, the manifest for an SMART Health Links from Labs-R-Us might include a `application/fhir+json` entry with:

 ```json
 {